-\item The overall performance of SSL methods, such as SGL, $S^{2}$-MHCN and CMHC, is better than other methods, especially in the cold-start scenario, which strongly proves the benefit of self-supervised learning on the recommendation performance.
-Various self-supervised learning tasks can autonomous mine the potential characteristics from the raw data or the associated information between different channels, which can alleviate the problem of sparsity.
-This is particularly important in the recommendation scenario of massive data, and it also shows that research on self-supervised learning is a promising work in the field of recommender systems. \item The GNN-based methods perform better than BPR and SBPR.
-Graph data has more advantages than traditional European data in relational modeling.
-The high-order relation mining ability of hypergraph has further improved the recommendation performance.
-This is also an important reason for the rapid industrial application of GNN-based methods in recommender systems in recent years. \item Methods that incorporate extra information such as social relationships, such as SBPR, DiffNet, $S^{2}$-MHCN, and CMHC possess more satisfactory result.
-At present, social networks have become the most effective carrier for mining user interests and potential behavior characteristics.
+\item The GNN-based methods outperform BPR and SBPR.
+Graph data have more advantages than traditional euclidean data in relational modeling.
+The high-order relation mining ability of the hypergraph further improves the recommendation performance.
+This is also an important reason for the rapid industrial application of GNN-based methods in recommender systems in recent years \item Methods that incorporate extra information such as social relationships, including SBPR, DiffNet, $S^{2}$-MHCN, and Motifs-Res, achieve better results.
+Social networks have become the most effective carriers for mining user interests and potential behavior characteristics.
 The historical behavior of users on social networks can provide the most effective reference for future recommendations.
-This can also explain that although SGL uses self-supervised learning to promote the recommendation task, its performance does not meet expectations, especially on FilmTrust date set. \end{itemize}
+This can also explain why the performance of SGL does not meet expectations even though SGL uses self-supervised learning to address the recommendation task